broadinstitute/warp/wreleaser/README.md

 On initial invocation _wreleaser_ will hit the GitHub Releases API for WARP and cache all of the releases in `$HOME/.wreleaser/cache.json`.

-WARP doesn't release frequently so to avoid having to hit the API regularly _wrealeaser_ will return results from the cache.
+WARP doesn't release frequently so to avoid having to hit the API regularly _wreleaser_ will return results from the cache by default.

 To reset your cache you can run `wreleaser reset`.
 ## :gear: Installation